AlVillardita/Bechini/README.md

-Bechini
+LiveBet!
 =======

-Progetto per Concurrent and distributed systems
+A project on Concurrent and distributed systems.